faisalahammad/awesome-wordpress-code-snippets/README.md

-# Awesome Wordpress Code Snippets
+# Awesome WordPress Code Snippets

 A bulk collection of awesome codes collection to save you time and make the life easier.